-It's A Boy!
 Smithsonian National Zoo's Giant Panda Gives Birth

 "They're also listening for loud squeals, which are signs of a healthy cub."

-Those interested in watching the new family, can do so on the zoo's live broadcast stream, which can be seen here.
+Those interested in watching the new family can do so on the zoo's live broadcast stream, which can be seen here.
 Although, be warned, frustrated fans have been complaining that the site has been crashing all day.

-While parts of the zoo have reopened to the public, the indoor panda exhibit where Mei Xiang lives is closed, giving the mother and new son some privacy.
+While parts of the zoo have reopened to the public, the indoor panda exhibit where Mei Xiang lives is closed, giving the mother and newborn some privacy.